Frangidha/Data-Visualisation-/README.md

 <img src="docs/readme/footer.jpg" alt="footer">

 <h3>Landing Page</h3>
-<p>Landing page image
+<p>Landing page
-This is an abstract images that will let think about data visualization and why it important.
+hero text will display questions that will let you think about data-vizualization and different type of charts
-This will help to immediately show the user what the website is about.
 </p>

 <h3>Website information on 'Home'</h3>
-<p>Information about Data Visualisation and how to format your data and the websites purpose including an images of how to format your data in excel and text editor and turn them into a CSV.
+<p>Information about Data Visualisation and how to format your data.
+Secondly the websites purpose including an images of how to format your data in excel and text editor and turn them into a CSV.
 This information lets the user know what the site is about.</p>

  <img src="docs/readme/landingpage.jpg" alt="picture of the landingpage of the website">